gisaia/ARLAS-server/docs/arlas-iam.md

   Modifications to a group (adding/removing roles) will be spread to all users belonging to the group.
 This is not the same concept as an ARLAS group.
 - **Users**: are accounts allowed to connect to ARLAS.
 They can (and should) belong to keycloak *groups* and can also be mapped to individual *client roles*.

+!!! warning
-**/!\ The list of *client roles* associated to a user must result in at least one *resource* once the *permissions* are evaluated, as "no permissions" equals to 403 response (and not an empty permission list) when requesting the RPT from Keycloak**
+    The list of *client roles* associated to a user must result in at least one *resource* once the *permissions* are evaluated, as "no permissions" equals to 403 response (and not an empty permission list) when requesting the RPT from Keycloak

 ### Manual configuration
 In order to configure Keycloak from scratch, follow this tutorial, as a minimum set of settings to make it work with ARLAS.